Muhtasari wa Uvimbe wa Ini

 Noncancerous liver tumors are relatively common and usually cause no symptoms.
 However, rarely, these tumors cause discomfort in the upper right part of the abdomen or cause the liver to enlarge or to bleed into the abdominal cavity.
 Noncancerous liver tumors include

-Most noncancerous tumors are detected only when an imaging test—such as ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI)—is done for an unrelated reason.
+Most noncancerous tumors are detected only when an imaging test—such as an ultrasound, computed tomography (CT), or magnetic resonance imaging (MRI)—is done for an unrelated reason.
 The liver usually functions normally even when a noncancerous tumor is present.
 Thus, results of blood tests to evaluate the liver are usually normal.
 Treatment may or may not be needed.

 Uvimbe